Table of Contents

 Garlic and Herb Bread

-This flavorful loaf is a hit at any dinner table and pairs wonderfully with pasta, soups, or as a standalone snack.
+This flavorful loaf is a hit at any dinner table and pairs wonderfully with pasta and soups or as a standalone snack.

 Ingredients: